This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Credit to Gifted Geeks

 One of the best ways to prevent climbing is a fence with a smooth surface.
-Privacy fences made from vinyl or wood, for example, are much more difficult to climb than chain link.
+For example, privacy fences made from vinyl or wood are much more difficult to climb than chain link.

 If this isn’t an option, a fence roller can help.
-These are long cylinders that are fixed at either end, but can rotate freely.
-When a dog tries to grip the roller, he just rolls off.
+These are long cylinders that are fixed at either end, but can rotate freely so the dog can’t grip them.

 5. Landscaping Can Be Your Friend